Shift Technology raises $60 million to detect insurance fraud

 Paris-based Shift Technology has raised another $60 million funding round.
 Bessemer Venture Partners is leading the round and existing investors Accel, General Catalyst, Iris Capital and Elaia Partners are also participating.

 Shift Technology is all about detecting fraudulent insurance claims.
-There are 70 insurance companies around the world relying on its product, such as MACIF in France, Axa in Spain, Assurant, Chubb, CNA and HyreCar in the U.S. And given the size of those companies, it means that Shift Technology is processing a ton of claims every day.
+There are 70 insurance companies around the world relying on its product, such as MACIF in France, Axa in Spain, CNA and HyreCar in the U.S. And given the size of those companies, it means that Shift Technology is processing a ton of claims every day.

 It’s easy to sell this kind of products as fraudulent claims cost a ton of money.
 If Shift Technology can help you catch more fraudulent claims, you can spend a bit of money to save a lot of money.